-- VET National Code: FNS40222

-- CRICOS Course Code: 110020C
+VET National Code: FNS40222CRICOS Course Code: 110020C

-- Duration: 52 Weeks (including holidays and breaks)
+Duration: 52 Weeks (including holidays and

-- Tuition Fees: \$14,500

-- Material Fee: \$500
+breaks)

-- Enrolment Fee: \$300 (Non-refundable)
+Enrolment Fee: \$300 (Non-refundable)

-- Location: Level 2, 540 Elizabeth
+Location: Level 2, 540 Elizabeth Street, Melbourne 3000, VIC/ Level 2,158

-- Street, Melbourne 3000/ Level 2, 158 Swanston Street, VIC 3000
+Swanston Street, Melbourne 3000, VIC

-- Delivery Mode: Face to Face

-Certificate IV in Accounting and Bookkeeping reflects the job roles of workers in the accounting industry, including BAS agents and contract bookkeepers; and of those employees performing bookkeeping tasks for organisations in a range of industries.
+Certificate IV in Accounting and Bookkeeping reflects the job roles of workers in the accounting industry, including BAS agents and contract bookkeepers; andof those employees performing bookkeeping tasks for organisations in a range of industries.

 It includes preparing and lodging business and instalment activity statements, data processing, monthly reconciliations, preparing budgets, preparing reports on financial performance and the position of the business, preparing end-of-year adjustments, and finalising financial records after year-end.
-Dealing with the Commissioner of Taxation on behalf of a taxpayer in relation to activity statements and other lodgement matters is also a key component of the role that this qualification reflects.
-Individuals in these roles apply theoretical and specialist skills and knowledge to work autonomously, and exercise judgement in completing routine and non-routine activities.
+Dealing with the Commissioner of Taxationon behalf of a taxpayer in relation to activity statements and other lodgement matters is also a key component of the role that this qualification reflects.